A Few Activity Ideas for Participants in National Pesticide Safety Education Month – February, 2019

 - Do some type of assessment of your own pesticide safety practices.
 Compare and discuss your practices with adult family members and friends, and make any necessary adjustments.

 - Ask your county or regional extension office to suggest appropriate guest speakers who can speak to a group about the safety information on the pesticide label.
 Any group can benefit from this information – some examples are your employees or customers, a garden club or civic organization, or an FFA chapter or 4-H program for older age groups.

 - Host an expert at a designated time in your retail store, to answer customer questions about pesticides.

-- Use and promote safe use of pesticides all year long – not just during February!
+- Use pesticides safely and promote safe use all year long – not just during February!